ICT in Teaching & Learning

 - The pupil is able to manage the digital footprint he/she makes when sharing information online.

 F.L.I.G.H.T.@1656 is a signature two-pronged programme that engages, enhances and extend students’ learning experiences.
 Students get to synthesise their knowledge and create digital learning artefacts that value-add to their learning.
-Customised tasks are curated to bring forth level-appropriate Baseline ICT Standards (New Media Literacies), Project Work Skills as well as English Language literacy skills.
+Customised tasks are curated to bring forth level-appropriate New Media Literacies (Baseline ICT Standards), Project Work Skills as well as English Language literacy application.

 F.L.I.G.H.T.
 1,2,3! is the foundation of the whole-school F.L.I.G.H.T.@1656 programme to drive ICT skills and innovative learning experiences for the pupils.
-As this component targets the younger learners in our school, we gave them a less abstract setting to work on at this stage and tap on their learning content from English as a springboard to challenge them to more innovative learning experiences.
+As this component targets the younger learners in our school, we gave them a less abstract setting to work on and tap on their learning content from their English Language curriculum as a springboard to challenge them to more innovative learning experiences and outcomes.

 F.L.I.G.H.T.
 4,5,6! is the next stage to drive innovative and critical thinking skills via coding-based lessons and challenges.
 As pupils have had experience with F.L.I.G.H.T.
 1,2,3!, we gave them a more abstract setting to work on or with.
 Equipped with micro:bits, students were given socio-environmental contexts to work with to bring forth empathy, passion and critical thinking in their solutions generation.

-The whole school approach enables a strong culture of innovation and technological readiness to prevail in the school.
+With these varied and whole-school approach, a strong culture of innovation and technological-readiness prevail among the students in the school.